Multiple Tenure-Track, Open-Rank Positions

 - The positions require a clear and characteristic focus on:

-For more information, email the Search Committee Chair, Jeff Greene, at email@example.com.
+For more information, email the Search Committee Chair, Keith Sawyer, at email@example.com.

-- An earned doctorate in statistics, or a closely related field.
+- An earned doctorate in mathematics education or a closely related field

-For more information, email the Search Committee Chair, Professor Gregory Cizek, at firstname.lastname@example.org.
+For more information, email the Search Committee Chair, Dr. Gregory Cizek, at firstname.lastname@example.org.

-- An earned doctorate in mathematics education or a closely related field.
+- An earned doctorate in science education or a closely related field

-- A focus on the applications of cutting edge-digital ecologies to the teaching and learning of mathematics is preferred.
+- A focus on the applications of cutting edge-digital ecologies to the teaching and learning of science, and/or science teacher education is preferred.

-For more information, email the Search Chair, Professor Sharon Derry, at email@example.com.
+For more information, email the Search Committee Chair, Dr. Jill Hamm, at email@example.com.

 The University of North Carolina at Chapel Hill is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or status as a protected veteran